-The civil marriage attempted by the couple is just a civil marriage said Fr.
+The civil marriage attempted by the couple is just a civil marriage, said Fr.
 Perri, regardless of the validity of the first marriage.
-He further noted that no priest is allowed to attempt to marry the couple sacramentally if there's a previous marriage which hasn't received a decree of nullity by the Church.
-Fr.
-Perri explained:
+He further noted that no priest is allowed to attempt to marry the couple sacramentally if there's a previous marriage that hasn't received a decree of nullity by the Church.

 A Catholic cannot enter into a new marriage unless he/she is free to marry.
 If a Catholic has been married before in the Catholic Church ... then that Catholic is not permitted to enter into a new sacramental marriage bond without an annulment.
 If the Catholic parties divorce and attempt to marry civilly to another person, then that marriage is invalid.